pete9991/Machine-Learning-assignments/H3/REPORT.md

 **Observations:**
 - *Accuracy vs. samples per class:* The accuracy increases with the number of samples per class, but the curves differ for augmentations vs no augmentation.
 The augmentation curves increase slightly at a much lower pace, while the case of no augmentation starts with a very low accuracy and blows up after 16 samples per class.
 For some reason, the augmented datasets end up with a slightly reduced accuracy at 64 samples per class.
-- *Effect of augmentations:* Using augmentation immediatly gives us a higher accuracy, which is stable longer.
+- *Effect of augmentations:* Using augmentation immediately gives us a higher accuracy, which is stable longer.
 While the non-augmented dataset starts low and rises as more samples are introduced.
 One takeaway from this, is that one could get a much better accuracy with a small dataset, by introducing augmented samples.

 ---